-How To Give Your Creative Dream Project Wings
+How to Start and Finish Your Creative Dream Project

 Do you have a meaningful, creative dream project you resolved to launch this year that seems to have taken a swan dive into oblivion?

 In order for this time to be different let’s get some expert help.

 Eric Booth author of The Everyday Work of Art: Awakening the Extraordinary in Your Daily Life is going to give us the 9 most overlooked steps to bringing a creative dream to life.

 9 Things We Need To Do To See Our Creative Dream Project Come True